lucaza21/MS-frontend-frameworks-1/README.md

 Styled with Tailwind CSS.

 ## Getting Started
-1. Download the repo in your local machine
+1. Copy the repo in your local machine
-2. run the development server:
+2. Run the development server:
 ```bash
 npm run dev
 # or